ibm-cloud-docs/containers/cs_app_knative.md

 </tr>
 <tr>
 <td><code>autoscaling.knative.dev/maxScale</code></td>
 <td>Enter the maximum number of pods that you want to run in your cluster.
-Knative cannot scale up your app above the number that you set, even if you have more requests that your current app instances can handle.
-You can enter any number that you want up to the [maximum number of pods that you can run per worker node](/docs/containers?topic=containers-ibm-cloud-kubernetes-service-technology#tech_limits).  </td>
+Knative cannot scale up your app above the number that you set, even if you have more requests that your current app instances can handle.</td>
 </tr>
 </tbody>
 </table>